diepvantien/TikTok-Original-Video-Downloader/README.md

 - **content.js**: Handles the core functionality of finding and extracting video links
 - **background.js**: Manages the extension's background processes and browser integration
 - **manifest.json**: Defines the extension's properties and permissions
+- **tiktok_original_downloader.js**: Standalone script that can be run directly from browser console

 ### Version History